The definitive guide to digital tracking governance: Prevent non-compliant data sharing to marketing partners

 Long before the FTC got involved, HIPAA (the Health Insurance Portability and Accountability Act) has been protecting personal health data managed by healthcare and health insurance companies since 1996.
 In 2003, the HIPAA Privacy Rule went into effect, requiring healthcare-related companies to obtain patient consent before sharing protected health information with any third party not related to delivering the requisite health services.
 This means healthcare-related companies must have patients opt in before any personal health data can be shared with any company not related to the patient’s healthcare.

 Over the last few years, several healthcare systems have had to pay millions for violating the HIPAA Privacy Rule due to poor digital tracking governance.
-Three healthcare systems in particular, Mass General Brigham, Novant Health, and New York Presbyterian Hospital, all paid fines or settlements for the same reason; they shared thousands of patients’ personal health data with Meta via pixels on their patient-facing websites.
+Three healthcare systems in particular, Mass General Brigham, Novant Health, Palm Beach Health, and New York Presbyterian Hospital, all paid fines or settlements for the same reason; they shared thousands of patients’ personal health data with Meta via pixels on their patient-facing websites.
 Mass General Brigham paid the most out of the three, settling for $18.4M in 2022.

 In addition to illegally sharing data with Meta, the investigation into New York Presbyterian Hospital (NYP) found non-compliant pixels sending data to Bing, Google, iHeartMedia, TikTok, The Trade Desk, and Twitter.
 The Meta, Google, and the Trade Desk pixels were set up to retarget visitors with targeted ads based on the page categories they had visited.
 For example, the investigation found that individuals who visited pages related to prostate cancer were then served ads on other websites related to prostate cancer.